samirsebbah/capstone_project/readme.md

 #### Observations

-Looking thru the sampled data we notice
+Looking through the sampled data we notice

 1. Within each composite feature, the correlation plots show strong correlations among the features of some composite features
 2. Within each composite feature, most of the strong correlations (>0.98) are positive